albelop/mockme/README.md

 ### Conventions

 - Plugins should have type module.
-- Plugins should have a clear name with mockme-plugin- prefix.
+- Plugins should have a clear name with `mockme-plugin-` prefix.
-- Include mockme-plugin keyword in package.json.
+- Include `mockme-plugin` keyword in `package.json`.
 - Plugins should be tested.
 We recommend mocha or vitest.
-- Use asynchronous methods when it is possible, e.g. fs.readFile instead of fs.readFileSync.
+- Use asynchronous methods when it is possible, e.g. `fs.readFile` instead of `fs.readFileSync`.
 - Document your plugin in English.

 ### Properties